-There are some awesome day trips from Madrid, the problem is – how do you choose which one to do?!
+Madrid is fortunate to have many excellent day trip options.
+The challenge is choosing which one to do!
 We think a day trip to Segovia is definitely one of the best.

-In this article we will explain why and hopefully you’ll be inspired to add Segovia into your own itinerary.
+In this article we will explain why you should include Segovia in your bucket list Spain itinerary.

-Segovia has 3 main tourist attractions: an aqueduct, an alcázar and a cathedral.
-We think each of them would be worth the trip alone, so you can consider the other two a double bonus!
+Segovia has 3 main tourist attractions: an aqueduct, an Alcázar and a cathedral.
+Each of them would be worth the trip alone, so you can consider the other two a double bonus!

 Madrid to Segovia Hire Car

 Renting a car will be by far the most expensive option.
 The journey will take anywhere between 1 hour to 1.5 hours depending on the traffic around Madrid.

 While a car will be expensive, it does allow for more flexibility.
 You can travel the scenic route and make any stops if you wish.
 You could also visit Segovia and Avila in the same day trip if you leave early enough.

 The train is the most popular option.
 This is how we chose to travel.
 The high speed train service (AVE) takes about 30 minutes from Madrid Chamartin station to Segovia Guiomar station.

 There are 27 trains in total leaving Madrid per day.
 During the week, the earliest departure is at 6.40 am and the last train leaves at 10:16 pm.